-Based out of his bank’s New York City office, Frazer currently serves over 40 individuals, families and charities by protecting (and growing) newly-earned and generational wealth, overseeing estates, planning for the financial futures of children and grandchildren, creating new philanthropic ventures, and resolving a wide range of personal finance matters.
-He is currently responsible for more than $3 billion in client assets under management and administration.
+Based out of the bank’s New York City office, Frazer served over 70 individuals, families and charities by protecting (and growing) newly-earned and generational wealth, overseeing estates, planning for the financial futures of children and grandchildren, creating new philanthropic ventures, and resolving a wide range of personal finance matters.
+He was responsible for more than $11 billion in client assets under management and administration.
 Frazer has authored articles and been quoted in publications including The New York Times, the London Daily Telegraph, Kiplinger’s and the Journal News and also appears as a guest commentator on various cable TV business networks.

-In addition to his financial expertise, Frazer is an experienced corporate attorney and well known within New York State political circles due to his high-level work in Albany for the New York State Department of Economic Development and because of his various leadership roles in Westchester County politics.
-He is also a member of the Corporate Advisory Board of a high-end fashion company that specializes in designing and marketing artist-inspired women’s apparel and accessories.
+In addition to his financial expertise, Frazer is an experienced corporate attorney and known within New York State political circles due to his work in Albany for the New York State Department of Economic Development and because of his various leadership roles in Westchester County politics.

 Frazer’s personal philanthropic commitments have included senior advisory positions with diverse assortment of non-profits.
 He is currently the Chairman of Taliesin Nexus, a Los Angeles-based non-profit that connects young filmmakers with industry veterans who support liberty-based themes.